p0p4k/vits2_pytorch/README.md

 - (08-17-2023) - The authors were really kind to guide me through the paper and answer my questions.
 I am open to discuss any changes or answer questions regarding the implementation.
 Please feel free to open an issue or contact me directly.

 ## Jupyter Notebook for initial experiments
-- [x] check the 'notebooks' folder
+- [x] check the 'notebooks' folder for my initial implemntations of the modules.
+- [x] contains Google Colab notebook for training LJ Speech dataset as an example.

 ## pre-requisites
 1. Python >= 3.6